jbasile6/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+1. I had some exposure to what back-end looks like after working with the back-end developer during this past build week.
+Other than that I had no experience working with back-end.
+This sounds pretty vague but just being introduced to how to build a functioning API and being able to understand routing from the back-end was interesting.

+2. Another part of express that was new information was how to make the port dynamic using a .env file.
+It was something I hadn't considered despite having been introduced to the localhost port a few weeks ago.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware is a list of functions that run in the order they are listed in the server code.
+Some middleware is built into express but needs to be called in order to use it in the application.
+There is also third party middleware, an example being helmet, which is installed as a dependency and custom middleware which are just functions we use to perform certain tasks( example: capitalizing an input value before it gets added to the database)

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+The information in the database of the API that can be accessed and manipulated through the endpoints we create.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+A status code.
+Specifically a code "200" which means the operation was successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+We can use express routers to split the application into sub-applications.

 ## Project Setup